-Cannon Disability Law helps hundreds of disability clients in Colorado every year.
+Cannon Disability Law helps hundreds of clients in Colorado every year.
 Our clients live throughout Colorado, but we mostly represent clients in Denver, Grand Junction, and the Colorado Springs area.
 We represent all of our Colorado clients in hearings before judges at the hearing office that is nearest you.
-We can help you file for Colorado disability benefits today.
+We can help you file for Colorado SSD and SSI benefits today.

 The Denver Office of Hearings Operations (OHO) is located at 1244 Speer Boulevard, Denver, Colorado, 80204.
 The hearing office is served by RTD bus number 9 stopping at the West 13th Avenue and Elati Street bus stop.
-To plan your trip by bus or public transit, visit the RTD trip planner.
+If you need to plan your trip by bus or public transit, then visit the RTD trip planner.

-If you can no longer work due to your physical or mental illness, you need to replace your income.
+SSD benefits can be a life saver.
+If you can no longer work due to your physical or mental illness, then you need to replace your income.
 We can help you do that.
-Our office will help you file your application for benefits online at the Social Security website.
+Our office will help you file your application for benefits online on the Social Security website.
 Our goal is to help you every step of the way and that includes filing your initial application.

-If you hire us to represent you before the Social Security Administration, we will also help you appeal any SSA denials.
-We will also file your request for reconsideration.
+If you hire us to represent you before the Social Security Administration, then we will also help you appeal any SSA denials.
 Additionally, we will request a hearing for you when the time comes.
-Find out more about how to file an appeal of an SSA denial here.
+Find out more about how to file an appeal of an SSA denial.

 WE HELP YOU COLLECT MEDICAL RECORDS IN COLORADO

-At Cannon Disability Law, we help you collect your medical records.
+At our law firm, we help you collect your medical records.
 We recommend that you collect your medical records now.
 Always keep a copy of your records.
 Especially keep a copy if you have surgery or a procedure.

-For example, keep a copy of the notes from an epidural steroid injection.
+For example, keep a copy of the notes from a surgery.
 Likewise, keep copies of MRI’s, X-ray reports, CT scans, and other tests.
 Our goal is to use your medical records to make the best legal arguments that support your benefits claim.

 You can also apply for Medicaid benefits in Colorado.
 Medicaid benefits provide health insurance coverage for people who qualify as low income.
 Find out more information here about Medicaid benefits.
 If you win SSD benefits, those come with Medicare benefits.
 Medicare benefits are also health insurance.
-However, they don’t start until the waiting period has passed.
+However, they don’t start until after you win benefits and a waiting period has passed.

 OUR LAW FIRM PREPARES YOU FOR YOUR DAY IN COURT